bushrascode/CKAD-Exercises/2-app-deployment/b. helm.md

 </details>

-**11. Show the environment variables that Helm uses for configuration**
+**11. Show the environment variables that Helm uses for configuration.**

 <details><summary>Solution</summary>
 <p>